silinternational/idp-in-a-box/terraform/070-id-sync/README.md

 - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted
 - `id_broker_assertValidIp` - Whether or not to assert IP address for ID Broker API is trusted
+- `notifier_email_to` - Who to send notifications to about sync problems (e.g. users lacking email addresses)
 - `sync_safety_cutoff` - The percentage of records allowed to be changed during a sync, provided as a float, ex: `0.2` for `20%`

 ## Outputs